JuliaGeo/GRIBDatasets.jl/README.md

   "Conventions"       => "CF-1.7"
 ```

-Then you can access a variable with `z = ds["z"]`, and slice according to the variable dimensions:
+You can than access a variable with `z = ds["z"]`, and slice according to the variable dimensions:

 ```julia
 z[:,:, 2, 1:2, 1]